wulczer/txpostgres/doc/usage.rst

 .. literalinclude:: basic_example.py

-If you want you can use the :class:`~txpostgres.Cursor` class directly, with a interface closer to Psycopg.
+If you want you can use the :class:`~txpostgres.txpostgres.Cursor` class directly, with a interface closer to Psycopg.
 Note that using this method you have to make sure never to execute a query before the previous one finishes, as that would violate the PostgreSQL asynchronous protocol.